A. J. Allmendinger: 2016

 Allmendinger nearly pulled off an upset at the 2016 STP 500 at Martinsville.
-He charged hard from 13th place with less than 20 laps to go, to finish second to Kyle Busch by 1.547 seconds.
+He charged hard from thirteenth place with less than twenty laps to go, to finish second to Kyle Busch by 1.547 seconds.
 It tied 2012 as his career-best finish at Martinsville.
-Allmendinger ended the season on a high note, earning four top tens on the final 6 races and finishing 19th in the standings.
+Allmendinger ended the season on a high note, earning four top tens on the final six races and finishing nineteenth in the standings.

 On June 8, 2016, Richard Childress Racing announced plans to add Allmendinger to their Xfinity Series driver lineup, hiring him to drive the No. 2 Chevrolet Camaro at Mid-Ohio; however, Allmendinger had a schedule conflict and Sam Hornish Jr. drove the race instead.

 2017

 Allmendinger started the 2017 season at Daytona by finishing in third place, equalling his best career finish in the event.
-At Talladega, Allmendinger was caught in a multi-car accident while running third with 19 laps to go.
+At Talladega, Allmendinger was caught in a multi-car accident while running third with nineteen laps to go.
 Allmendinger got loose drafting Chase Elliott, causing Allmendinger's car to spin out and eventually flip over.
 At Watkins Glen, Allmendinger ran well enough to be the highest-finishing Chevrolet in the race, placing ninth.